-General Data Protection Regulation (GDPR) and Data Protection Act 2018
+General Data Protection Regulation (GDPR) and Data Protection Act 2018 o The council has submitted Cyber Stocktake 5 and at time of writing awaits the results

 GDPR came into force in the UK from 25 May 2018 as a result of the passing of the Data Protection Act 2018 in the UK.
 Following on from Brexit, the EU GDPR no longer applies to the UK.
 For organisations operating inside the UK, the Data Protection Act 2018 (DPA 2018) is applicable